-All the Good Veggies Detox Salad with Lemon-Parsley Dressing is a clean and nutritious salad recipe that is vegan, paleo, whole30 and requires less than 30 minutes to prepare.
+This Detox Salad recipe with Lemon-Parsley Dressing is a clean and nutritious light meal that is packed with Vitamins, minerals, antioxidants, and dietary fiber.
+Vegan, paleo, whole30 and requires less than 30 minutes to prepare.

-Sometimes cleaning out your digestive system via fibrous whole foods is just what you need to revamp your metabolism, regain your energy and lift any brain fog.
+Cleaning out the digestive system with high fiber whole foods and quality protein is just what the body needs to rev up the metabolism, regain energy and lift brain fog.

-The best salads, in my humble opinion, are those that contain a variety of vegetables (and fruit!) with a citrusy herby dressing and some type of nut or seed for a little crunch.
-I also love adding goat feta to salads for that creamy tang, and/or animal protein depending on what I feel my body needs.
+In my subjective opinion, the best salads are those that contain a variety of vegetables (and fruit!) with a delicious homemade dressing and some type of nut or seed for a little crunch.
+I also love adding goat feta to salads for that creamy tang, and/or animal protein like salmon or chicken depending on what I feel my body needs.

 What Does it Mean to Detox?